DS-567/AMD-AOHW25_620/README.md

 Full details of the smart watchdog implementation can be seen in the [report](/Report.pdf).

-A Vivado bitstream and ILA debug files are provided to observe the smart watchdog running in hardware alongisde the RISC-V CPU and verify spike patterns with a spike plot from the SNNTorch software model: [](/fix_link).

 <p align="center">
   <img src="assets/smart_watchdog_implementation.PNG" alt="Smart Watchdog Implementation" width="450"/>
 </p>